-Whether you’re bound for a road trip, flight, or wilderness adventure, traveling with toddlers can be exciting and daunting.
-As you prep for your trip, use the “one activity an hour” rule of thumb.
-Plan one project for every hour of travel to keep things fresh and entertaining.
-This might include eating a snack, pulling out a new toy or compact art project, taking a nap, walking up and down the aisle to the bathroom, reading a book, and more.
-Here are a few tips of the trade:
+Whether you’re bound for a road trip or a wilderness adventure, traveling with toddlers can be exciting and daunting.
+As you prep for your trip, use the “one activity per hour” rule of thumb.
+Plan a project for every hour of travel to keep things fresh and entertaining.
+This might include eating a snack, pulling out a new toy or compact art project, taking a nap, stopping the car to stretch, singing along to a playlist, reading a book, and more.